-Michel Barnier: Man on the other side of the Brexit negotiations - BBC News
+Michel Barnier: The EU's point man on Brexit negotiations

 But you could argue the Barnier team should show some flexibility to encourage the British side - if they are indeed serious about reaching a Brexit deal.

-The UK has already made significant concessions: accepting the EU-chosen phased timetable for negotiations (divorce first and only then talks about a future relationship) and they have also now acknowledged the notion of financial liabilities on leaving the EU (after the government first poo-pooed the idea).
+The UK has already made significant concessions: accepting the EU-chosen phased timetable for negotiations (divorce first and only then talks about a future relationship) and it has also now acknowledged the notion of financial liabilities on leaving the EU (after the government first pooh-poohed the idea).

-So, as a confidence-building measure, shouldn't Mr Barnier give an inch or four on the jurisdiction of the European Court of Justice in the UK after Brexit and/or the total of a Brexit bill, for example?
+So, as a confidence-building measure, shouldn't Mr Barnier give an inch or four on the jurisdiction of the European Court of Justice in the UK after Brexit, and/or the total of a Brexit bill, for example?

 Yet I am unable to put him on the Brexit spot with these questions as BBC colleagues do day in and day out with UK government ministers.

 Why?
-Because Mr Barnier and team are simply not speaking to journalists right now outside scheduled press conferences.
+Because Mr Barnier and his team are simply not speaking to journalists right now outside scheduled press conferences.

 So far in his capacity as the EU's chief Brexit negotiator, he has given one simultaneous interview to a group of British and European papers following the UK general election.